openbullet/openbullet2-docs/docs/jobs/multi-run-job/running.md

 You are also able to *send* the hit (along with the proxy and wordlist type) to the *debugger*, and *show the full log* of the hit.
 The full log is only saved if you enable this option in the *RL Settings* section.
 Also, bot logs are only available to the admin user.

 :::caution WARNING
 Bot logs can be huge and eat up a lot of your RAM, so only enable them while debugging a config (for example to check why something ended up as *To check* instead of another result).
-Do not leave it enabled while checking a high amount of data lines, otherwise you will run into memory issues.
+Do not leave them enabled while checking a large number of data lines, otherwise you will run into memory issues.
 :::

 ![Bot log](/img/jobs/multi-run-job/bot-log.png)